Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Abstract

 \section{Abstract}

-Metasurfaces, comprising large arrays of interacting subwavelength scatterers, pose significant challenges for general-purpose computational methods due to their large electric dimensions and multiscale nature.
+Metasurfaces, consisting of large arrays of interacting subwavelength scatterers, pose significant challenges for general-purpose computational methods due to their large electric dimensions and multiscale nature.
 This paper introduces an efficient boundary element method specifically tailored for metasurfaces, leveraging the Poggio-Miller-Chang-Harrington-Wu-Tsai (PMCHWT) formulation.
-Our method combines the Multilevel Fast Multipole Algorithm (MLFMA) with a representation of surface current density unknowns using static modes, a set of entire domain basis functions dependent only on object shape.
-The reduction in the number of unknowns by the static mode expansion (SME), combined with the \(\mathcal{O}(N \log N)\) complexity of MLFMA matrix-vector products, significantly reduces CPU time and memory requirements for solving scattering problems from metasurfaces compared to classical MLFMA with RWG basis functions.
-The MLFMA-SME method offers substantial benefits for the analysis and optimization of metalenses and metasurfaces.
+Our method combines the Multilevel Fast Multipole Algorithm (MLFMA) with a representation of the unknown equivalent surface current density by means of static modes, a set of entire domain basis functions dependent only on object shape but independent of the material and frequency.
+The compression of the number of unknowns enabled by the Static Mode Representation (SMR), combined with the \(\mathcal{O}(N \log N)\) complexity of MLFMA matrix-vector products, significantly reduces CPU time and memory requirements compared to classical MLFMA with RWG basis functions.
+We demonstrate the accuracy, time, and memory requirements of this method through several test cases including the full-wave simulation of a $100 \lambda \times 100 \lambda$ canonical metalens.
+The MLFMA-SMR method offers substantial benefits for the analysis and optimization of metasurfaces and metalenses.